Before & After Photos

 Dr. Forley is masterful.
 He is also extremely kind and compassionate.”

 Liposuction is a contouring procedure that removes bulges to blend body outlines more aesthetically.
 Age, heredity, and hormonal factors sometimes counteract our best efforts to attain the type of physical appearance we desire.
-Surgery, when indicated, can be combined with a program of fitness and nutrition to achieve and maintain long lasting results.
-Areas of the body where fat deposits can cause localized bulges include the face and neck, upper arms, upper and lower abdomen, flanks, hips (love handles), inner thighs, outer thighs (saddlebags), buttocks, knees, calves, and ankles.
-Dr. Forley precisely removes excess localized fat deposits through tiny incisions using a multiple cross-tunneling technique with a small tube called a cannula.
+Surgery, when indicated, can be combined with a program of fitness and nutrition to achieve and maintain long-lasting results.
+Areas of the body where fat deposits can cause localized bulges to include the face and neck, upper arms, upper and lower abdomen, flanks, hips (love handles), inner thighs, outer thighs (saddlebags), buttocks, knees, calves, and ankles.
+New York Super Doctor, Dr. Forley precisely removes excess localized fat deposits through tiny incisions using a multiple cross-tunneling technique with a small tube called a cannula.
 The control he is able to maintain with this approach enables a very artistic sculpting of the body to achieve the desired result.
 Skin with good tone and elasticity will shrink or contract to fit the new body contour.